Boy General

 Boy General is a North Korean animated series made by SEK Studio (조선4.26만화영화촬영소).
 The show was based on Koguryŏ history.
 The Boy General is one of the most popular animated series in North Korea, the others being such as Squirrel and Hedgehog and Clever Raccoon Dog.

 Plot

 The brave young warrior Seo-me defeats invaders which are intended to conquer his homeland Koguryo.
 In the first 50 episodes, the enemies are introduced as tribes with their chieftains.
 But after the 50th episode, the So state.
+From the 76th to 100th episode, the series focuses on Chung-Mu, Seo-me's son, after a 10 year timeskip.